world-class/REPL/modules/level_6/cm_3035/README.md

 ## Advanced Web Development (CM3035)

 Through this module, you will learn how to build dynamic, data-driven websites using databases, front-end frameworks and server-side programming.
 This module provides the skill set required to do full stack web development work.
 By studying this module, you will develop a web developer skill set that enables you to understand how to build and deploy complete, data-driven websites.
-You will consider several different technologies for client side-web development such as HTML, CSS, Javascript and templates.
+You will consider several different technologies for client side-web development such as HTML, CSS, JavaScript and templates.
 You will explore methods for developing server-side web applications, by building web-accessible wrappers around databases.
 You will consider issues of scalability, and learn about web application configuration and deployment.

 Topics covered: